joshbruce/content-joshbruce.com/content/web-development/modern-web-development/content.md

 During this time it was about being discoverable and being on social media platforms.
 Some websites I had visited regularly changed to a single page with links to various social media platforms.

-[[.AJAX](Asynchronous JavaScript and XML)](https://en.wikipedia.org/wiki/Ajax_(programming) (first seen in 1999) started becoming more prevalent as a concept for interactivity on the Internet.
+[[.AJAX](Asynchronous JavaScript and XML)](https://en.wikipedia.org/wiki/Ajax_(programming)) (first seen in 1999) started becoming more prevalent as a concept for interactivity on the Internet.
 A user clicks something, but instead of moving to a different page, a sub-request is sent to the server and a response is delivered.
-JavaScript is then used to interpret the response and update the HTML.
+JS is then used to interpret the response and update the HTML.

 "Modernizing" websites was about taking static sites and converting them to database-driven, dynamic sites that users could "update themselves."
 We called them dynamic because the content of the page could change without modifying the code running the application or individual HTML files.